binxio/botocore-stubber-recorder/README.md

 The `test_my_example.py` contains an example unittest implementation, which needs to be changed to contain the actual test.
 The generated test, just tests that the stub is operational.

-## formatting generated code
-The generated code is formatted using black, if black is on the path.
 ## Run the generated test
 You can now run, the generated test:
 ```shell